Ligaan/Ligaan.github.io/_posts/2024-01-22-Reinforcement-Learning-in-C++.md

 # Reinforcement Learning in C++ (Implementation focused)

+## Disclaimer, the content used in this blog is part of a project made for buas (Breda University of Applied Science)

 ## Introduction

 As the name suggests, this blog is about showcasing and explaining how you could use Reinforcement Learning with C++ while still comparing it to its python alternative and also briefly explaining some Reinforcement Learning concepts for a better understanding of the code.
 There will also be examples of how you could build training environments and how a reward function for an environment will look, but the explanations about why I did it and what alternatives there would be will be kept to a minimum.